 Harmattan has noted the following after reviewing the daily irradiation SCADA data:

-No data was available for March 2022;

 The irradiance data was not available for 2 days in April 2022;

-The irradiance data was available for the full month of May 2022;

-The irradiance data was available for the full month of June 2022;

-The irradiance data was available for the full month of July 2022;
+The irradiance data was available for the full months of May-August 2022;

-The irradiance data was available for the full month of August 2022

-Harmattan has adjusted the Irradiance forecast based on the number of data unavailability days (See Equation 2).
-We have only adjusted April 2022 dataset, but no adjustments were required for the other datasets.
-Total irradiance is 542 kWh/m2 with a variance of 0.93 % above the forecast, as shown in the following table.
+Harmattan has adjusted the irradiance forecast based on the number of data unavailability days (See Equation 2).
+We have only adjusted the April 2022 dataset, and no adjustments were required for the other datasets.
+Total irradiance is 542 kWh/m2 with a variance of 2.76% above the forecast, as shown in the following table.